blackantrax/Shell/README.md

     Usage: tuer <PID>
       The PID has to be an integer and also has to exist in the List of Processes running in the program.

+The only way to quit the program is by entering the command "quitter" or buy closing the terminal

+        Usage: quitter
+        After that, you have to choose between yes (o or O) to exit Or anything else to keep running the program

+lister command usage;

+            Usage: lister

+The program uses signal to capture the SIGCHLD signal and redirect erroers into a file named "erreurs.txt"